Nibin-c-narayanan/Nibin-c-narayanan/README.md

 - 👋 Hi, I’m @Nibin narayanan
 - 👀 I’m interested in knowing about computer and how to make use of it
-- 🌱 I’m currently learning c++ programming languages
+- 🌱 I’m currently learning c++ language
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...